Stock-Prediction-ML/Warehouse/data_collection/README.md

-# data_collection
+# Data Collection

-This folder contains the code for scraping web pages
+This folder contains the code for scraping data

 ## API Keys